mstrjk/SkStorage/README.md

 Take a backup of your prod variables.db.
 Migrate it into a test instance.
 Verify a handful of variables read back the same values.

 I tested this on my own server with a couple hundred million rows.
 It's pretty robust.

+oh yeah, and it doesn't suck like skript-db k thanks for coming to my ted talk byeeee